 Sri Krishna was raised in a Kansa custody prison.
-Immediately Vasudev, his dad, believed of his fellow and chose to give him his kid to save Krishna from Kansa’s clutch.
+Immediately Vasudev, his dad, believed in his fellow and chose to give him his kid to save Krishna from Kansa’s clutch.
 Krishna was raised in Gokul and his father, King Kansa, was lastly murdered.

-The real Janmashtami festival requires position at noon as it is thought that Sri Krishna was born on a bleak, stormy and rainy evening to stop his uncle’s reign and violence, Kansa.
+The real Janmashtami festival requires position at noon as it is thought that Sri Krishna was born on a bleak, stormy, and rainy evening to stop his uncle’s reign and violence, Kansa.
 This day is marked throughout India with devotional music and rituals, pujas, Aarti, the Conch blasting, and the child Sri Krishna cradle swinging.

 Mathura and Vrindavan’s Janmashtami celebration, the places Sri Krishna had spent his life, is very special.
 Temples and houses are beautifully decorated and illuminated on this day.

 Long rituals are provided at night and in the shrines, spiritual mantras are performed.
-The event is noted particularly in the episodes of Krishna’s adolescence and premature adolescence of Mathura and Vrindavan (Brindaban).
+The event is noted particularly in the episodes of Krishna’s adolescence and the premature adolescence of Mathura and Vrindavan (Brindaban).